-The Company is planning to continue the exploration work on the tailings during the fiscal 2015.
+The Company is planning to continue the evaluation work on the tailings during the fiscal 2015 and based on work to date, the Company has engaged JDS Engineering and Mining Inc. to carry out the a Preliminary Economic Assessment on the project.